By Craig Neil. This post includes affiliate links.

 Although the origins of this now-ornamental knife stretch back hundreds of years it’s still used in traditional Highland dress and you’ll see them at all sorts of modern-day occasions including weddings, balls, and gatherings like Burns Night.

-The reason why these knives are part of the traditional Highland dress is that they used to be kept under the armpit and were only drawn if the person came under attack, but as so many people had one back in those days it was considered polite to keep them in plain sight when entering someone’s house, hence its move to the sock band.
+The reason why these knives are part of the traditional Highland dress is that they used to be kept under the armpit and were only drawn if the person came under attack, but as so many people had one back in those days, it was considered polite to keep them in plain sight when entering someone’s house, hence their move to the sock band.

-You’ll almost always find them in Scotland’s jewellers which is one of the best places to make a purchase as the handles will often be made from antler bone or metal which look much nicer than the cheap plastic ones you usually see in tourist gift shops.
+You’ll almost always find them in Scotland’s jewellers which is one of the best places to purchase them as the handles will often be made from antler bone or metal which looks much nicer than the cheap plastic ones you usually see in tourist gift shops.

 Although the blade of these knives is only around 6 inches long the handle is often longer so you’ll likely need to check it in if you’re travelling through one of Scotland’s airports as it could very well exceed what is allowed onboard.